-- 235. Disclosures made through the online reporting facility will be promptly acknowledged by e-mail. - 236.
-If the disclosure does not refer to a specific transaction or activity that could constitute a money laundering or terrorist financing offence, the response from the FIS will simply acknowledge receipt of the disclosure. - 237.
+- 234.235.
+The receipt of a disclosure will be promptly acknowledged in writing by the FIS.
+Disclosures made through the online reporting facility will be promptly acknowledged by e-mail. - 235.236.
+If the disclosure does not refer to a specific transaction or activity that could constitute a money laundering or terrorist financing offence, the response from the FIS will simply acknowledge receipt of the disclosure.

+- 236.237.
 If the disclosure does include reference to a specific transaction or activity that has led to the suspicion and ultimately a disclosure, the prescribed business should indicate whether or not it intends to carry out the transaction or activity, and if so request consent to continue with the particular transaction or activity.
 On receipt of such a request the FIS will consider whether or not it may give consent under the relevant provisions.
-The FIS will, within seven days of receipt of the disclosure, advise in writing whether or not consent has been given.
-In urgent matters, consent may be given orally by the FIS, but will be followed by written confirmation.

-- 238. In the event that consent is not given, the FIS will discuss with the prescribed business the implications and will offer what assistance it can in deciding the most appropriate course of action to be taken thereafter.
+Any consent given will be in writing and will specify the transaction or activity to which the consent relates The FIS will, within seven days of receipt of the disclosure, advise in writing whether or not consent has been given.
+In urgent matters, consent may be given orally by the FIS, but will be followed by written confirmation. - 237.238.
+In the event that consent is not given, the FIS will discuss with the prescribed business the implications and will offer what assistance it can in deciding the most appropriate course of action to be taken thereafter.
 Any such discussion with the FIS does not constitute legal advice.
-If deemed appropriate, legal advice should be sought by the prescribed business from its Advocate or other legal adviser. - 239.
+If deemed appropriate, legal advice should be sought by the prescribed business from its Advocate or other legal adviser. - 238.239.
 Access to disclosures will be restricted to appropriate authorities and any information provided by the FIS emanating from such disclosures will normally be in a sanitised format and will not include the identity of the source.
-In the event of a prosecution, the source of the information will be protected as far as the law allows. - 240.
-The FIS may, by virtue of section 2(1) of the Disclosure (Bailiwick of Guernsey) Regulations, 2007 or section 2(1) of the Terrorism and Crime (Bailiwick of Guernsey) Regulations, 2007, seek additional information from the disclosing prescribed business.
-Such additional information includes financial and administrative information which may provide clarification of the grounds of suspicion and allow the person to whom the disclosure has been made to make a judgement as to how to proceed. - 241.
+In the event of a prosecution, the source of the information will be protected as far as the law allows. - 239.240.
+The FIS may, on occasions, by virtue of section 2(1) of the Disclosure (Bailiwick of Guernsey) Regulations, 2007 or section 2(1) of the Terrorism and Crime (Bailiwick of Guernsey) Regulations, 2007, seek additional information from the disclosing prescribed business.
+Such additional information includes financial and administrative information which may provide clarification of the grounds of suspicion and allow the person to whom the disclosure has been made to make a judgement as to how to proceed. - 240.241.
 In addition, the FIS will, so far as is possible, supply on request and through planned initiatives information as to the current status of any investigations emanating from a disclosure as well as more general information regarding identified trends and indicators.